 The Advantages of Using CV Templates

-Even the most successful people don't relish the idea of writing a CV, no matter how successful they are.
+Even the most successful people don't relish the idea of writing a CV.
 And because your CV is so important, the pressure can make it a difficult exercise.
 So how can a template help?